ONLC-Classes/XTBI10---Tableau-Desktop-Level-1/Module1.md

 src="New_Tableau_2_LabBook_files/image010.jpg" v:shapes="Picture_x0020_8"><![endif]></span></p>

 <p class=MsoNormal>You will see the screen below.<span
-style='mso-spacerun:yes'>  </span>Pick “Median” from the computation dropdown AND choose a line color from the Line Dropdown:</p>
+style='mso-spacerun:yes'>Â  </span>Pick Â“MedianÂ” from the computation dropdown
+AND choose a line color from the Line Dropdown:</p>

 <p class=MsoNormal><span style='mso-no-proof:yes'><!--[if gte vml 1]><v:shape